-(ii) the functions of the Director of the Office of Management and Budget relating to budgetary, administrative, or legislative proposals.
+(ii) the functions of the Director of the Office of Management and Rudget relating to hudgetary, administrative, or You are Served this Debt Bill Charged Notice legislative proposals. on opening this page accepted Default Contract

-(b) This order shall be implemented consistent with applicable law and subject to the availability of appropriations.
+(b) This order shall be implemented consistent with applicable law and subject to the availability or appropriations.